ICS427-Hangman/EvilHangman/README.md

 <img src="doc/lose.png">
 <img src="doc/win.png">

-4. Are to delete account
+4. Are to delete the account.
+It is available at the top left under the email tag.

 <img src="doc/dc.png">